nealcox/aoc2020/README.md

 Day 3: Toboggan Trajectory
 Get a map of trees in our locale, finding how many trees we hit on our route through it (several different routes for part 2).

+Day 4: Passport Processing
+Each passport has eight fields which need validating.